-We provide training to operational and security employees at the mining operations on security and human rights, and on implementing the Voluntary Principles on Security and Human Rights ("VPSHR"), although training does not specifically address modern slavery.
+We provide training to operational and security employees at the mining operations on security and human rights, on implementing the Voluntary Principles on Security and Human Rights ("VPSHR") and antisexual and gender based violence ("SGBV") although training does not specifically address modern slavery.

 Our operational Corporate Responsibility and Community Engagement teams raise awareness of human rights and security risks within the communities, most significantly in relation to illegal mining.
 Such concerns are raised locally with relevant authorities if we witness such occurrences in the local communities.
 Our teams provide local grievance access points and publicly communicated procedures for the community to raise grievances in line with recommendations and guidance from the United Nations, IFC/World Bank and OECD.
 The engagement with the community may be verbal/face to face but also be provided via leaflets and posters placed around the community to warn of risks, as a well as by an MRM-funded local radio station in Namanhumbir, Mozambique.
+The radio station was however destroyed as a result of political unrest in Mozambique linked to the 2024 Presidential Election.